Intergenerational wealth transfer: it’s all the rage

 A special exemption: your main residence

-Following reforms announced by former chancellor George Osborne in 2015 , it will also be possible for parents to pass on a home worth up to £1 million to their children tax free from April 2020.
+Following reforms announced by former chancellor George Osborne in 2015, it has also been possible for parents to pass on a home worth up to £1 million (£500,000 for each parent) to their children tax free from April 2020.
 This is known as the residence nil rate band.

 To be eligible for the residence nil rate band the property must be your main home (i.e. it does not apply to buy-to-lets or holiday homes) and only applies where you are leaving your property to “direct descendants”.